arago/MARS-Schema/README.md

 # How can I contribute?

-Please help us to grow the Open Graph of IT by contributing to this project.
 See our [MARS Contribution Document](https://github.com/arago/MARS-Schema/blob/master/CONTRIBUTING.md) for more details on submitting suggestions and starting discussions about MARS.

 If you have general questions or need support please contact us at <mars@arago.de>